 The USDA maintains strict requirements for nutrition and food safety with particular attention to fat and sodium content.
 Click here to learn more.
 St. John’s receives nutritionally compliant meals via a Joint Agreement with Whitnall Schools.
 If you have more questions, contact the school office.

-An independent review of St. John's National School Lunch program was completed in January 2017.
-Click here to see the final report.
+An independent review of St. John's National School Lunch program was completed in April 2023.
+Click here to see the report.

 USDA Nondiscrimination policy: